jb-lopez/php-operators/README.md

   `extra-details` within the `ZEND_ASSIGN_OP` opcode.
 Those separate opcodes were removed in PHP 7.4.
 This is one of the things that broke the original operator overloading extension.

+[^3]: I've tried to implement this one, but no matter what I return the PHP engine doesn't want to take the left hand argument.
+This might be kinda moot to do though, since if an object is null-ish, it wouldn't be able to check if it's null, right?
+  (The object wouldn't be initialized, is what I'm getting at.)
+I'm not sure what to have the function return to satisify the PHP engine, and if I can't write the PHP correctly, then that also means that I'd need to write up a special documentation note just for that function to describe how to implement it and what to return to get it to work in the userland (since I can't get it to work in userland myself).